singhindu87/Netflix_EDA_SQL_PowerBI/README.md

 ![Screenshot Netflix logo](https://github.com/singhindu87/Netflix_SQL_EDA/blob/main/netflix_image.jfif)
-# Netflix_SQL_EDA
+# Netflix_EDA
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
+This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL and Power BI.
 The goal is to extract valuable insights and answer various business questions based on the dataset.

 # Problem Statement
 The goal of this exploratory data analysis is to investigate the patterns, trends, and insights within the Netflix catalog of TV shows and movies.
 By investigating key factors such as genre, release year, runtime and cast details, we aim to cover correlation between content available and the key trends.

+Also create an engaging Power BI dashboard which delves deep into the data and presents impressive visually appealing dashboard to
+* Identifying Genres by Titles
+* Identifying Ratings by Show ID
+* Identifying Movies and TV Shows by Release Years
+* Total Number of Movies and TV Shows
+* Identifying Top 10 Countries by Movies and TV Shows

 Understand Content Catalog: Analyze the distribution of Movies vs. TV Shows, genres, and countries to evaluate the diversity of Netflix’s offerings.
 Identify Content Trends: Examine release patterns over time to discover key trends in Netflix’s content production and acquisition.